 One potential resolution to the takeover defense puzzle is that defenses confer benefits that tend to decrease, and costs that tend to increase, as a firm matures.
-This lifecycle hypothesis of takeover defenses provides structure to the more general proposition that takeover defenses convey benefits and costs that are heterogeneous across firms and/or time.
-It provides a framework to analyze takeover defenses' specific costs and benefits, and implies that researchers can use firm age or measures of firm maturity to control for the heterogeneous and changing influences of takeover defenses on firm value.
+This lifecycle or value reversal hypothesis of takeover defenses provides structure to the more general proposition that takeover defenses convey benefits and costs that are heterogeneous across firms and/or time.
+It provides a framework to analyze takeover defenses' specific costs and benefits, and implies that researchers can use firm age to control for the heterogeneous and changing influences of takeover defenses on firm value.